 Washington State fall color drives <6 hours

-The following list of destinations are shorter scenic drives in Western Washington that you can complete in one day.
+Listed roughly north to south through the region, the following destinations are shorter scenic drives in Western Washington that you can realistically complete in one day.

 Washington State fall color drives >6 hours

-The following list of fall color walks and tours is updated beginning in late summer for fall color events in Seattle and around the Puget Sound region.
+The following list of fall color walks and tours is updated beginning in late summer for fall color events in Seattle and around Washington State.
 If nothing is listed, there are no scheduled activities on our calendar.

 But wait, there’s more!